Theo Todman's Web Page - Notes Pages

 Summary of Notes Referenced by This Note

-2045: The Year Man Becomes Immortal Androids Animalism Animalism - Objections Animals
+1 Corinthians: 15 2045: The Year Man Becomes Immortal Androids Animalism Animalism - Objections

-Awaiting Attention (Personal Identity) Baillie - What Am I?
-Body Brain Brain Death
+Animals Awaiting Attention (Personal Identity) Baillie - What Am I?
+Body Brain

-Brain Transplants Brains in Vats Bynum - Resurrection of the Body (Preface + Introduction) Christian Materialism Coincidence
+Brain Death Brain Transplants Brains in Vats Bynum - Resurrection of the Body (Preface + Introduction) Christian Materialism

-Corpses Daniel Dennett – Conditions of Personhood Death Disembodied Existence Dualism
+Continuity Corpses Daniel Dennett – Conditions of Personhood Death Disembodied Existence

-Existence Fine - The Non-Identity of a Material Thing and Its Matter Forensic Property Homo Sapiens Human Animals
+Dualism Existence Fine - The Non-Identity of a Material Thing and Its Matter Forensic Property Homo Sapiens

-Olson - Immanent Causation and Life After Death Olson - Persons and Bodies - Response Olson - The Human Animal (Precis) Ontology Organisms
+Near Death Experiences Olson - Immanent Causation and Life After Death Olson - Persons and Bodies - Response Olson - The Human Animal (Precis) Olson - What Are We?
+Souls

 To access information, click on one of the links in the table above.